Kerr-A/CSC-EzPremiumTutors-Spring25/README.md

 Communication System:
 Students and tutors can communicate directly via the platform, enabling seamless interaction.
 Tutors can also share assignments or any relevant material with their students.

+Rating System:
+Find reliable tutors proficient at their teaching through our rating system.

 Technologies Used:
-VS code, react, node.js, Mango Db, Python
+VS code, react, node.js, Mango Db, Python.

 How to Use